Gimbergsson/Atlas/README.md

 ## Releases

 ### Alpha
-**WARNING!** Encryption **key** and **salt** for the 3rd Party encryption used to encrypt the password is displayed in plain text in code so it's advice not to use any password you might want to keep secret **or use the FB login**.
+**WARNING!** Encryption **key** and **salt** for the 3rd Party encryption used to encrypt the password is displayed in plain text in code so it's advice not to use any password you might want to keep secret **or sign in with a FB account instead**.
 Key and Salt will be changed in Beta and Production releases.
 - [0.0.2 Alpha - 2016/05/01](https://github.com/Gimbergsson/Atlas/raw/master/app/app-release.apk "0.0.2 Alpha - /app/app-release")

 ### Beta